mbabynames search ✿

 Amy Claire

-"noble and strong" (Amy) meets "clear, bright" (Claire).
+"beloved" (Amy) meets "clear, bright" (Claire).
 The combination reads as complete.
 Neither name overshadows the other.
 Claire (1 syllable) provides a firm close after the longer Amy.

 Amy Grey